alix-gao/alix-gao.github.io/_posts/2024-08-22-how-to-bring-up-threadx-on-xen.md

 ---
-title: "how to bring up threadx on xen (still writing)"
+title: "how to bring up threadx on xen"
 date: 2024-08-22
 categories: [blog, embedded]
 tags: [threadx, xen]